akanshasun/cnn-vgg6-config-assignment/README.md

 With the change in activation function, optimizer, batch size, learning rate and epochs, the accuracy varied.

-I found from my wanddb plots that the following configuration gave best accuracy Activation function: Relu
+I found from my wanddb plots that the following configuration gave best accuracy Activation function: Gelu
-Optimizer :  lbfgs
+Optimizer :  adamax
-Batch size :  64
+Batch size :  512
 Epochs: 40
-Learning rate : 0.1
+Learning rate : 0.05
-Got val/accuract of 0.8986 with these configurations
+Got val/accuract of 0.9126 with these configurations